-Graduates of the Doctor of Education program will be able to think, speak, read, and write in a broad manner about the field of education and related topics, demonstrating a breadth of knowledge, intellectual maturity and initiative can be applied to a range of future endeavors.
+Graduates of the Doctor of Education program will be able to think, speak, read, and write in a broad manner about the field of education and related topics, demonstrating a breadth of knowledge, intellectual maturity, and initiative that can be applied to a range of future endeavors.

 Upon successful completion of the Doctor of Education program, students will have met the following objectives:

-- Design, implement, and complete a self-directed doctoral program of study in the great idea of education and the great works in liberal arts
+Design, implement, and complete a self-directed doctoral program of study in education and the humanities.

-Demonstrate facility with the Shared Inquiry methodology by formulating interpretive questions and taking part in course discussions
+Demonstrate facility with the methods of inquiry-based discussion by formulating interpretive questions and taking part in course discussions.

-Think critically about great ideas in Western thought and engage in rigorous discussion about fundamental questions of education and human existence
+Think critically about ideas in the humanities and Western thought and engage in rigorous discussion about fundamental questions of education and human existence.

 Demonstrate a coherent and comprehensive knowledge of today’s education and the state, the educational responsibility of the family and the state, the economic support of educational institutions, and the political regulation and censorship of education.